The UK and their opposition of the deinstitutionalisation movement

 (I might have missed a message or article by them.
 So, my apologies if that is the case.
 Still, a response would have avoided it, if this happens to be the case)

 I can’t deny that this worries me.
 Especially as this only adds to the list of failures regarding the UK’s childcare system which has recently hit the media.

 Actually, it’s as bad that the UK is now recognized to be among the least family-friendly countries of the developed world.(UK named among least family-friendly countries in new study – The Independent)

 Worsened even more when you add the fact that the UK has the second highest GDP of the EU countries, and actually of all of Europe.(GDP info by Eurostat)

 But probably the worst part of this all to me, is that there have been so many British campaigns about the bad parts of the boarding school system.
 They obviously are aware of it all.
 Making it not only a hypocritical move.
 But especially a disturbing move.
 A move which opposes the deinstitutionalisation movement they hold so very dear…

 Added note: It could be said that the boarding school system in the UK is better than in the rest of Europe.
 That’s most certainly possible.
-However, that would raise the question why UK-based organisations are fighting to remove the boarding school system in other countries, especially in Eastern Europe.
-After all, if the UK actually has a working boarding school system in regards to foster care, this could just as well be implemented in other countries.
+However, that would raise the question of why UK-based organizations are fighting to remove the boarding school system in other countries, especially in Eastern Europe.
+After all, if the UK actually has a working boarding school system in regard to foster care, this could just as well be implemented in other countries.
 The knowledge could be shared.
 We would be talking of 30+ years of unneeded activism, advocacy, and other work to make the removal of the boarding school system possible.
 With the amount of years still actually increasing…